-Navigation menus on the left hand side of each page link to more detailed information within the site.
+Sub-navigation menus are located below the main navigation menu on each page and link to more detailed information within the site.
 Clicking on a top-level item will display a list of options for that subject area.
 As you navigate through the next levels, this allows you to see where you are in relation to other pages in that section.

-Some pages provide extra navigation options on the right hand side of the page, giving quick access to particular site features.
+Some pages provide extra navigation options on the side of the page, giving quick access to particular site features.

 The footer provides links to information such as legal information regarding copyright, privacy and the site disclaimer.
 The site map provides an overall structure of this website and may be useful for quickly locating specific links.

-A search function is also available in the banner at the top-right of each page on this website.
+A search function is also available in the banner area of each page on this website.